-Do you love meatballs but you're on a special diet?
+Do you love meatballs but you’re on a special diet?
 These Grain-Free Keto Meatballs are the perfect solution.
-They hold together really well--even without bread or eggs and are paired with a delicious dairy-free mushroom sauce.
+They hold together really well–even without bread or eggs and are paired with a delicious dairy-free mushroom sauce.

-If you're on the paleo diet or have food allergies to dairy or egg, making meatballs can be a nearly impossible.
-Thankfully, due to the discovery of this grain-free and egg-free meatball recipe, it's possible to have meatballs again.
+If you’re on the paleo diet or have food allergies to dairy or egg, making meatballs can be nearly impossible.
+Thankfully, due to the discovery of this grain-free and egg-free meatball recipe, it’s possible to have meatballs again.

 In Search of a Grain-free Keto Meatball Recipe